mggg/GerryChain/docs/user/quickstart.rst

 Next steps
 ==========

+To see a more elaborate example that uses the ReCom proposal, see :doc:`./recom`.

-To learn more about the specific components of GerryChain, see the :ref:`api`.
+To learn more about the specific components of GerryChain, see the :doc:`/api`.

 .. proposals (recom), updaters, acceptance rules, scores